Controls are your cybersecurity & data privacy program ---- A control is the power to influence or direct behaviors and the course of events.

 Posted by SCF Council on Jan 19th 2023

 In addition to cybersecurity and privacy controls, the Secure Controls Framework (SCF) contains a separate risk and threat catalog, which have mappings to applicable SCF controls.
-These risk and threat catalogs are also leveraged within the Security & Privacy Risk Management Model (SP-RMM) that is another free resource from the SCF, which focuses on cybersecurity and privacy risk management.
+These risk and threat catalogs are also leveraged within the Cybersecurity & Data Privacy Risk Management Model (CP-RMM) that is another free resource from the SCF, which focuses on cybersecurity and privacy risk management.
 This is all part of the grander concept of Integrated Controls Management (ICM).

 The catalogs are built around two key concepts: